kantega/elevation-of-mlsec/game-risk-framework.md

 ## Introducing the DIMO framework in Elevation of MLsec

 To make the BIML risk framework apply for a card game, we have simplified the BIML risk framework in a way so that it falls into four risk categories (termed with suits in context of the game): Dataset risk, Input risk, Model risk and Output risk, abbreviated with a suggested mnemonic of DIMO.
-In the DIMO framework we form our suits from four *things* (rectangles in the BIML framework): 3. datasets, 6.  inputs,  7. model, and 9. outputs.
-The the ovals in components 1, 2, 4, 5 and 8 (and the polygon in component 1) are processes or data pools that form *interfaces* between the things.
-Therefore their risks can be considered risks of the things with which they interface.
+In the DIMO framework we form our suits from four *objects* (rectangles in the BIML framework): 3. datasets, 6.  inputs,  7. model, and 9. outputs.
+The the ovals in components 1, 2, 4, 5 and 8 (and the polygon in component 1) are processes or data pools that form *interfaces* between the objects.
+Therefore their risks can be considered risks of the object with which they interface.
 Risks about the system as a whole can also be isolated to one component in our context as it usually is most present in one of the components.
 This recategorization allows us to put risks from all 9 components (and the system component) into a framework consisting of only four suits, which fits well into the four card suits that constistute a 52 card deck.

 <img src="./ml-risk-frameworks/DIMO-eoml.png" alt="The DIMO model presented in Elevation of Mlsec"/>

 **Figure 2:** The DIMO framework in Elevation of MLsec, as a simplified version of the BIML risk framework.

 In this customized and simplified version of the BIML risk framework, we collect all the 9 components of the BIML risk framework into four categories, which form our four card suits.
-The four things (3.
+The four objects (3.
 Datasets, 6.
 Inputs, 7.
 Model, 9.
 Outputs) lie exclusively within their suit, while the interfaces (1.
 Raw data in the world, 2.
 Dataset assembly, 4.
 Learning algorithm, 5.
 Evaluation, 8.
 Inference algorithms) and the system as a whole may appear in several suits.

 The BIML components are mapped in the following way into DIMO: